 ISO 45001 defines the requirements for a management system for OH&S management, as well as giving guidance on its use.

 An ISO 45001 management system provides a framework to establish OH&S management policies, objectives, processes and governance, and facilitates an organization's achievement of its strategic goals.
 ISO 45001 utilizes a structured, effective, and efficient process that drives continual improvement for an organization's OH&S performance.

 Note: This standard focuses on the need for a management system, not the management of specific types of hazards and risks.

 Note: Today, many organizations use "OHSAS 18001 - Occupational health and safety management systems - Requirements" for minimum requirements for occupational health and safety management best practice.
-The intention is that OHSAS 18001 will be replaced by ISO 45001 when published.
+OHSAS 18001 will be withdrawn 3 years after the publication of ISO 45001.